Tool 6 - Getting Talent: Recruiting and Hiring People with Disabilities

 Disability issues during hiring can be complex.
 This topic addresses the role of managers and supervisors in hiring in the simplest way possible.

 Because managers and supervisors are usually not directly involved with recruitment, we have not included recruitment sources in these message templates.
 However, if you wish to include disability recruiting information for your managers, here are some resources you could provide them:

 - Your local universities/colleges.
 Contact the Career Counseling Center or the office for disability student services.

 - GettingHired connects employers to a vast database of qualified candidates with disabilities.

 - OurAbility enables employers to find and connect with applicants with disabilities.

-- State vocational rehabilitation agencies, a free service to employers which can provide consulting and job placement services for people with disabilities.
+- State vocational rehabilitation agencies is a free service to employers that can provide consulting and job placement services for people with disabilities.

 - Workforce Recruitment Program enables employers to source college students and recent college graduates with disabilities.